Eproftech/git_tutorials/CONTRIBUTING.md

 We hang out in the [`#libgit2`](http://webchat.freenode.net/?channels=#libgit2)) channel on irc.freenode.net.

+## I am adding this line here to my code just as i like it

 Also, feel free to open an [Issue](https://github.com/libgit2/libgit2/issues/new) to start a discussion